akaalias/getstreamline/README.md

 That makes me feel like a million bucks.

-## A fucking CONUNDRUM
+## A FUCKING CONUNDRUM

 But… Here’s the CONUNDRUM I’ve struggled with.

 When I journal with pen and paper, I often want to reference something I had written down.

-There is no good way to link to a note in Obsidian without losing the peace and quiet that I cherish.
+But there is no good way to link to a note in Obsidian without losing the peace and quiet that I cherish.

-So, NONE of my heart-felt and honest hand-written journaling notes will ever be part of my Obsidian ecosystem.
+So, NONE of my heart-felt writing will ever be part of my Obsidian because it’s stuck on paper???

 Fuck.